 When you go off track - and oh yes, believe me, you will - keep focussed on your destination, think of all those ships and bring yourself back on an even keel.
 Remember, it isn’t the end of the voyage, just one of the standard 50% of adjustments.

-If this has struck a chord with you and you want to find out if coaching will support you to keep on track, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you to keep on track, check out how we could work together and get in touch.